odinuv/web/slides/database-tech/slides.md

 - `CREATE` statements are practically used only during imports and exports.
     - Because of different data types, it is impossible to use them for migrations.
     - Use special tools for migrations.
-- Database System have very complex configurations:
+- Database Systems have very complex configurations:
     - Can cause big changes in behavior;
     - E.g. MySQL / MariaDB storage engines (MyISAM × InnoDB)
 - Different implementations of auto-increment